By use case

 Single-page applications are apps that work inside internet browsers.
 SPAs are currently more common than PWA.
 Some examples of large SPAs that are used daily include Twitter, Facebook and Google.

 We see a big fuss around PWA.
 But what is sometimes marketed as a PWA is, in fact, a single-page application being falsely marketed.
-Single-page applications do not have the offline capabilities that PWA have.
+Single-page applications do not have the offline capabilities that PWAs have.

 Want a PWA?
 Then take the first step and start building a SPA before you even consider building a PWA.